For SaaS applications that must connect to customer or partner data, SD-WAN doesn’t work.

 SD-WAN adoption is expected to grow rapidly over the next few years, with most companies implementing some form of SD-WAN within the next 5 years.

-For enterprises, SD-WAN is commonly seen as the modern way to build WAN connectivity to clouds, branch offices, and data centers.
+Enterprises commonly consider SD-WAN as the modern approach to establish WAN connectivity to clouds, branch offices, and data centers.
 While still requiring teams of highly experienced network engineers (or managed service providers) to build and maintain these tailored networks, they provide a number of security and routing improvements that make them attractive to VPN and MPLS users.